 Curb appeal can be important to many businesses.
 The look of your building may be a potential customer’s first impression of your business.
 It’s natural to want to put your best foot forward by creating an attractive, welcoming space.

 Solar panels may not fit into the aesthetic of every building and business, though the return on your investment may be enough to convince you otherwise!
 That said, solar panel manufacturers hear this and have worked on a few different options to make their products more visually appealing, from frame type and color to panel type and size.

 It May Not Offer the Best Return If You Plan on Moving Soon

 Solar energy is a long-term investment.
-It can take a few years for your system to generate enough electricity to fully pay for itself.
-But once it does, it generates pure savings so you can keep that money right in your pocket or reinvest it elsewhere.
+Your system can take a few years to generate enough electricity to fully pay for itself.
+But once it does, it generates pure savings, so you can keep that money right in your pocket or reinvest it elsewhere.

 If you plan on moving your business to a different location a few years after installing your solar system, you may want to hold off until you’re settled in your new place.
-The longer you stay in your building to take advantage of that free electricity, the greater the return of the system for you.
+The longer you stay in your building to take advantage of that free electricity, the greater the system's return for you.

 Solar Won’t Provide Backup Power Without Batteries

 When the power goes out, and the grid goes down, your grid-tied solar system will stop providing power to your business.
 If it’s sunny, your panels will still be capable of producing electricity, however, for safety reasons, it’s required that your solar system shuts off until power is restored.